darekf77/taon/docs/FRAMEWORK.md

   + watch mode for development
 - **container**
   + contains multiple *standalone* projects <br>
-  + all projects can be init/clean/build/release together
+  + all projects can be init/clean/build/release together <br>
+  (you have to add "all" suffix like *build:all*)
-  + not possible watch mode for development
+  + not possible watch mode for development with all packages

 #### Standalone